swiftybo/shuffler/README.md

 # Shuffler

 This is the shuffler app used to help with indecision.
-Split into 4 categories, any group can get help on deciding which movie to watch, which restaurant to go to, which activity to do and/or what they should eat tonight.
+Split into 4 categories, any group can get help on deciding which movie to watch; which restaurant to go to; which activity to do and/or what recipe to cook.

 Each category can be customised to contain the user's own data.